57blocks/evm-to-solana/contract/evm-staking/README.md

 To see your pending rewards:

 1. On the Staking contract "Read Contract"
-2. Find the `calculateRewards` function:
+2. Find the `pendingReward` function:
    - Enter your wallet address
 3. Query - it shows your accumulated rewards